 For a beginner harmonica, it’s advisable that you spend at least $25 to get a quality instrument that’s not just a toy.
 There’s plenty of options out there for $10, but it’s very much worthwhile to invest more money to get a quality instrument that will last you for years.

-Another thing to consider is brand name.
+Another thing to consider is the brand name.
 We recommend going with a well-known and respected brand name that has a reputation of consistently producing quality instruments.
 Let’s give you a few harmonicas from great companies that are perfect for beginners!

 Best Value Harmonica for Beginners

 Hohner is a company that’s synonymous with quality harmonicas.
 They have been producing German-made harmonicas for over 150 years!
-To be in business that long, they have to be doing a lot of things right.
+To be in the business that long, they have to be doing a lot of things right.

 The Marine Band harmonica is one of their most famous models, used by professional artists like John Lennon and Bruce Springsteen.
 We find it very encouraging to know that you don’t need some exotic, thousand-dollar instrument to play what the pros play.

 Here’s what one of our readers had to say about his Marine Band Harmonica –

 Best Premium Harmonica for Beginners

 You probably best know Suzuki as a company that makes vehicles, but Suzuki has been making harmonicas since 1953.
 Offering a wide variety of harmonicas for all skill levels, the Promaster Hammond is best suited for those who want a professional sounding harmonica that they will never outgrow.
 Still made in Japan after all of these years, this is the best sounding harmonica you’ll find in the beginner price range.

 One reader shared their story of buying the Suzuki Promaster Hammond –

 Best Budget Harmonica for Beginners